BlakeCLewis/PILN/README.md

       Pterm:

-          Kp = 5;
+          Kp = 3;
-          An amount proportional to desired change in temp;
+          Proportional to desired change in temp;
-          this was an intuitive gues that worked
+	  TODO - test runs with rate 60 and 166 C/hr, query the database and average(pid_output-Pterm) for each 100C segment.

       Iterm:

-          Ki = 1;
+          Ki = 0.4;
           Imin = -25;
           Imax = 25;
           Accumlitive error, corrects for past errors in (Cterm + Pterm);
           I look at it as incremental change in output to correct for error of (Cterm + Pterm);
-          To reduce iIterm "Windup", Iterm is limited by (Imin <= Iterm <+ Imax).
+          To reduce Iterm "Windup", Iterm is limited by (Imin <= Iterm <+ Imax).

       Dterm:

-          Kd = 25;
+          Kd = 13;
-          rate of change in error, d;
+          rate of change in error;
-          Dterm needs to beable to cancel Item, another intuitive guess.
+          Dterm needs to be able to cancel the sum of the other 3 terms to slow/speed change in temp to keep from over shooting.

       Output: